 Home page

-FAU makes a great contribution to face the challenges related to climate change with its expertise in numerous areas of energy research.
-Scientists, engineers and economists are working across the faculties to develop novel methods and processes for an integrated energy system, for example in the areas of photovoltaics and hydrogen economy, geothermal systems, e-mobility, materials research and energy systems analysis.
-One hub for this interdisciplinary research is the Energie Campus Nürnberg.
+FAU has a valuable contribution to make to tackling climate change, as our expertise in the area of energy research is second to none.
+Scientists, engineers and economists are working across the faculties to develop innovative methods and processes for an integrated energy system, for example in the areas of photovoltaics and hydrogen economy, geothermal systems, e-mobility, materials research and energy systems analysis.
+The hub for this interdisciplinary research is Energie Campus Nürnberg.

 The graphic shows the Energy and Climate Map in the shape of an iceberg.